 Ancient History Protected

 Stonehenge today is an archaeological highlight for scholars and amateur theorists around the world.
-While it is currently not accessible to tourists, a nearby encircling path makes the glorious monument up close nonetheless.
+While it is currently not generally accessible to tourists, a nearby encircling path shows the glorious monument up close nonetheless.
 And the site itself is occasionally open to modern followers of druidism and other similar religious beliefs.

 Today, over one million people visit the site every year.
 Therefore, Natural Trust, its owners, protects the site.
 As an enduring testament of our distant past, Stonehenge will remain a constant bundle of unanswered questions for future generations to marvel.